 - Q How can I protect my skin from the elements when exercising?

-- Q What are the benefits of biking to work?
+- Q What are the benefits of a split routine?